cardstack/boxel/README.md

 - you will want the [Glint](https://marketplace.visualstudio.com/items?itemName=typed-ember.glint-vscode) vscode extension
 - you will want the [vscode-glimmer](https://marketplace.visualstudio.com/items?itemName=chiragpat.vscode-glimmer) vscode extension
 - you will want the [Playwright](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) vscode extension
+- this project uses [volta](https://volta.sh/) for Javascript toolchain version management.
+Make sure you have the latest verison of volta on your system and have define [the ENV var described here](https://docs.volta.sh/advanced/pnpm).
 - this project uses [pnpm](https://pnpm.io/) for package management. run `pnpm install` to install the project dependencies first.
 - this project uses [docker](https://docker.com).
 Make sure to install docker on your system.